 I was fortunate enough to get an opportunity to join the innovation conclave INK Live at Mumbai this year.
-This opportunity came to me for winning a blogging activity @Blogadda collaborating with another international blogger.
+This opportunity came to me for winning a blogging activity.

-Such opportunities come only once in a while and I didn’t want to miss the same.
-Unfortunately for me during the same time Tata Literature Fest was also held in Mumbai.
-But I took this as opportunity cost and decided to fly to Mumbai from Bangalore for this conference.
+Such opportunities come once in a while and I didn’t want to miss this.
+Unfortunately for me on these days Tata Literature Fest was also held in Mumbai.
+But I accepted this as opportunity cost and decided to fly to Mumbai for INK Live.

 Registration started at the venue from 8 am.
 I was surprised to see the security arrangement at the venue.
 Even airports don’t have such strict security measure.
 A few of the first day’s sessions were mind blowing.
 I am waiting for those videos to be up on the web by the INK team so that I can blog about the sessions that I liked or disliked the most.

-By the time I settled down I started glancing through the INK Live schedule given to me by the organizers and noticed that my favourite singers Shantanu and Monali was set to hit the stage and I was indeed very much delighted when Laxmi finally called them on stage.
+By the time I settled down I started glancing through the INK Live schedule and noticed that my favourite singers Shantanu and Monali was set to hit the stage and I was indeed very much delighted when Laxmi finally called them on stage.
 They sang my favourite Rabindra Sangeets.
 One of them was “Jodi Tor Daak Sune Keu Naa Aase, Tobe Ekla Chalo Re” (if no one comes forward with you, please proceed alone) was very apt for the conference.